-Upon receiving a complaint, the CRB will contact the Complainant to acknowledge receipt within 48 hours.
+Upon receiving a Complaint or an Infraction Report, the CRB will contact the Complainant to acknowledge receipt within 48 hours.
 At the same time, they will ask the Complainant if they would like to remain anonymous.
-At any point during the Investigative Process, the Complainant may withdraw their complaint, at which point the CRB shall cease their investigation and inform anyone they had interviewed that the investigation has ended.
+At any point during the Investigative Process, the Complainant may withdraw their Case, at which point the CRB shall cease their investigation and inform anyone they had interviewed that the investigation has ended.

 - The name of the Complainant, if the Complainant declines anonymity.